harithaa-srii/react-dashboard/README.md

 8. **Dependencies**
 ## Overview

-ByeWind React Dashboard is a modern, production-quality dashboard designed for enterprise use.
+ React Dashboard is a modern, production-quality dashboard designed for enterprise use.
 The project emphasizes:

 **Pixel-perfect implementation**: All UI components match Figma designs exactly.